osism/documentation/source/index.rst

 services.

 Further details about OSISM can be found on https://osism.io.
-Do not hesitate to write an e-mail to info@osism.io if you have questions or doubts.
+Do not hesitate to write an e-mail to info@betacloud-solutions.de if you have questions or doubts.

 * **OpenStack** is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter, all managed